 If you plan to go to graduate school or to continue your studies at professional school, you are going to need letters of reference.
 You’ll find lots of tips online about how to request them, but it’s up to you to choose which professors will recommend you.
 Use office hours as way to develop a relationship with your future references.
 Learn about their experiences going through grad school and tell them about your goals.
 They may have recommendations as to which programs best fit your plans.
 A bonus: When it comes time to request references, your professors will have a fact to put to a name!

-Don’t be “That Student” — you know which one we’re talking about!
+Don’t be “That Student” — you know the one we’re talking about!

 Don’t be a negative, argumentative, grade grubber just for the sake of it.
 Challenging grades may be necessary if you actually feel like there’s a mistake, but don’t make this a habit every semester.